gruntjs/grunt-contrib-requirejs/README.md

 ## Release History

  * 2016-03-04   v1.0.0   Update usage example to show a working usage.
 Remove peerDep and point to main task. rjs-build-analysis returns an object not an array.
-Made clear that usage of almond is not required. added error option to handle r.js errors.
+Made clear that usage of almond is not required.
+Added error option to handle r.js errors.
- * 2014-04-25   v0.4.4   Reduce logging verbosity unless --verbose flag is used.
+ * 2014-04-25   v0.4.4   Reduce logging verbosity unless `--verbose` flag is used.
  * 2014-02-26   v0.4.3   Remove "Gruntfile.js" as package.json main.
  * 2014-02-26   v0.4.2   Catch exceptions in `done`.
- * 2013-05-16   v0.4.1   Add 'done' option.
+ * 2013-05-16   v0.4.1   Add `done` option.
  * 2013-02-15   v0.4.0   First official release for Grunt 0.4.0.
  * 2013-01-23   v0.4.0rc7   Updating to work with grunt v0.4.0rc7.
  * 2013-01-09   v0.4.0rc5   Updating to work with grunt v0.4.0rc5.